‘Leave It at the Door’: Controlling Emotions in the Dental Workplace

 Life can dish out anything from an early morning argument with a partner, a best friend delivering terrible news of a diagnosis, and a million scenarios in between.
 Some circumstances can be easily tucked away in our minds to deal with later, but others seem too overwhelming to make it through even our favorite 7 a.m. patient.

 Since most people spend more waking hours at work than at home, it would seem reasonable to call on coworkers for support through a challenging time.
 Some offices even tout, “We are family here.”
-When the rubber hits the road, do they behave like the family you always wish you had or your crazy aunt that writes you in and out of her will?
+When the rubber hits the road, do they behave like the family you always wish you had or your crazy aunt who writes you in and out of her will?

-Kelly S. Zentner, MA, a licensed professional counselor-supervisor, says that we are all multidimensional, much like a Rubik’s Cube.
+Kelly S. Zentner, MA, a licensed professional counselor-supervisor, says we are all multidimensional, much like a Rubik’s Cube.
 When we are working on “one side of ourselves,” the other “sides” get shuffled.
-It is important to focus on all of the sides and the bigger picture of the overall person.
+It is important to focus on all of the sides and the bigger picture of the overall person.2

 When dealing with a personal issue, Zentner says to acknowledge the stressor.
 “You do not have to go around telling everyone your problems, but you can verbalize that you received upsetting news and may not be yourself that day.”2 This sets the tone for the day and does not leave coworkers guessing what is wrong.